 What is Running at Tempo Pace?

 Tempo pace is the pace you can maintain for approximately one hour.
 Depending on your ability level, that's somewhere between half marathon speed and 10k speed.

-It's a speed between easy pace and interval pace.
+Very broadly speaking, it's a speed between easy pace and interval pace.

-use a heart rate monitor?
+Don't want to use a heart rate monitor?

 Then go by feel.